Day 42: Plymouth to Seaton

 The mid-morning ferry carries me across the River Tamar and I step off into Cornwall.
 The path immediately winds through the attractive grounds of Mount Edgcumbe House.

-It is a scorching morning, so I cool down with a pint of Dartmoor Legend outside The Devonport Inn at pretty Kingsand.
-A sailor tells me the village was the setting for Mr. Turner, starring Timothy Spall, a film that I missed.
-He is heading to The Isles of Scilly and convinces me to include them in my trek.
+It’s a scorching morning, so I cool down with a pint of Dartmoor Legend outside The Devonport Inn at pretty Kingsand.
+A sailor tells me the village was the setting for Mr. Turner, starring Timothy Spall, a film I missed.
+He’s heading to The Isles of Scilly and convinces me to include them in my trek.

-Leaving the village, the track presents both sweeping views and hidden gems to explore.
+Leaving the village, the track has sweeping views and hidden gems to explore.

 Queen Adelaide’s Grotto.